By now all of us know that ''The Amazon is the Lungs of the Earth''

 The Indian leather industry releases large amounts of toxic chemicals and acidic effluents concentrated with heavy metal Chromium, Cadmium, Lead, Arsenic, Cobalt, Copper, Iron, Zinc, Manganese.
 All these highly potent chemicals make their way into Ganges.

-DESERTTEX® is a tarde mark by Adriano di Marti S.A de C.V.
+DESERTTEX® is a trade mark by Adriano di Marti S.A de C.V.